Sergey-1221/nautilus_trader_streamlit/README.md

 streamlit run app/main.py
 ```

+The requirements file installs `streamlit-lightweight-charts-v5` so the price
+charts render correctly on Python 3.12.

 ## 📈 Equity & Drawdown

 The dashboard visualizes how the account balance evolves and how deep the drawdowns were.